Integrating an External Kernel Module into Buildroot

 Subdirectory-Level Makefile

-For subdirectories containing individual object files, we define a Makefile in each submodule directory:
+For subdirectories containing individual object files, define a Makefile in each submodule directory:

 xxx-y := foo1.o